parente/tott/doc/sessions/express.rst

 Add message UI
 ##############

 Posting messages using ``curl`` works, but we can do better.
-Use Jade to build a view for adding a message under a user-provided alias, mapped to a URL path.
-Show the UI when the user GETs the index page of the site.
+Use Jade to build a view for adding a message under a user-provided ID, mapped to a URL path.
+Show the UI when the user GETs the home page of the site.
 In other words, modify the `views/index.jade` to show a form the user can complete to submit a message.

 If you plan to use a plain old HTML form, you'll probably want to add a request handler that gets the message ID out of the form data.
 If you want to keep the web API as it is, you'll need to use some Javascript to either modify the form action or submit the request using AJAX.

+Add linking
+###########

+Now users can submit messages easily.
+Retrieving them is a bit clunky.
+The user has to visit `/messages/:id`, read the message, edit the URL in the address bar, and fill out the form.

+Instead of simply returning the message text, render a Jade template that shows the message and includes a link back to the home page.
+Similarly, render a Jade template that reports success after posting a message and includes a link back to the home page.

 Add stats middleware
 ####################